reaganhenke/stardew-cooking/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5 by [IfThenCreate](https://linktr.ee/ifthencreate).

+Still a work in progress!
+Feel free to suggest improvements or open an issue.

-## Future Updates
+## Possible Future Updates
-- [ ] Maybe add "type" of recipe source, so you can sort by that, even if its not displayed?
+- [ ] Maybe add "type" of recipe source, so you can sort by that (even if it's not displayed)
-- [ ] Add filters to Ingredients Table to look at only certain categories at a time?
+- [ ] Add filters to Ingredients Table to look at only certain categories at a time
 - [ ] Track or filter loved items?
+Would be nice to know what to cook for gifts
-- [ ] Maybe add a display for the recipes in the box how they show up in game?
+- [ ] Maybe add a toggle to display the recipes how they show up in game?
-- [ ] Make sources plural?
-Some can be gotten in multiple ways
+- [ ] Maybe add a filter to hide cooked recipes from the recipe list

 ## Development